akhilbond/akhilbond.github.io/Courses/blynk-demo/rpi.md

 <br>

 1. Download the Blynk application on your smartphone.
-- You should create an account using your email or facebook.
+- You should create an account using your email or facebook.<br>